tobicodes/gatbsy-blog/content/blog/my-second-post/index.md

 ---
-title: My Second Poster!
+title: a chemical engineer's take on Silicon Valley culture
 date: '2015-05-06'
-synopsis: 'A single line statement that introduces the topic'
+synopsis: 'the good, the bad and the ugly'
 categories: ['a', 'b']
 ---